Freckled Dapperling

 Cap

-The cap is tan/pale brown with dark brown pyramid scales especially concentrated in the middle.
+6-18 cm.
+The cap is tan/orange/pale brown with dark brown pyramid scales especially concentrated in the middle.
 The cap starts convex but opens out flat to having upturned edges with age.

 Gills

-White and very crowded and free from the stem.
+White, very crowded and free of the stem.
 Young mushrooms have a cotton like veil covering the gills rather like a Cortinarius.

 Habitat